gggraph/Cyber_Cave/README.md

   <img src=git-content/sculptingmc.gif />
 </p>

-Users can sculpt shapes by adding or substracting volumes with different tools. merge or split.
+Users can sculpt shapes by adding or substracting volumes with different tools.
 Mesh generation works with marching cubes algorithm.
 Physics work with CCL algorithm.
 You can add more tools adding **Mooduler** component to any gamobject in the scene and generate default shapes using **MoodulerCreator** component.
-User can paint on vertex of marching cubes' meshes.
+Sculpt can only be painted with **Mooduler** gameobjects.
+Shapes have no uvs, shape's painting works with vertex colors.

+## Hand interaction

+## Server system, updates and persistance

 ## Contributors